hellpig/collatz/README.md

 Nvidia on Windows has a weird thing for OpenCL (maybe CUDA too).
 A printf() inside an OpenCL kernel needs *llu* for ulong (*lu* only prints 32 bits), but, even though this is OpenCL and *lu* works on Windows with Intel and AMD GPUs, needing *llu* is a typical Windows thing I guess.
 On second thought, a long integer is always 64-bit in OpenCL, so this behavior by Nvidia is actually a bug.
 Luckily, *llu* works for Nvidia-on-Linux and for a couple other situations, so I just switched all my OpenCL kernels to use *llu*.
 Anyway, I wonder if PRIu64 works in OpenCL for all devices and platforms.

 At any point, please ask me if anything here is unclear!
-I achieved my codes by communicating with various people!
+I achieved my codes by communicating with various people, so please do the same!